straut12/sj4u-gh/_pages/ref/coding/git.md

 nav: false
 toc: true
 ---
+For Linux I install with ```sudo apt install git```
+For Windows I install from the git download page.
+You can then run a git cmd terminal and have similar functions as a linux terminal.
+You can also use the vs code to run git commands instead of a terminal.

 # VS code with git
 There is a large number of code editors to choose from.
 [VScode](https://code.visualstudio.com/download) is a popular choice because of its  extensions, light enough to run on RPi3-4, and integrates well with git.​